Your Child's Checkup: 9 Months

 6. Order a blood test.
 Your doctor may check for lead exposure or anemia.

-Here are some things to keep in mind until your next routine visit at 12 months:
+Here are some things to keep in mind until your baby's next checkup at 12 months:

 - If there's a history of in your family, talk to your doctor before introducing new foods.